dgreene1/environment-enforcer/README.md

 ## Usage / Examples

 1. run `npm install environment-enforcer.macro`
+2. follow the [babel macro usage guide](https://github.com/kentcdodds/babel-plugin-macros/blob/main/other/docs/user.md) if you haven't already set up babel to use macros.
-2. Create a single file that will provide your code access to your environment files.
+3. Create a single file that will provide your code access to your environment files.
 Let's call it `wrappedEnvVars.ts`
-3. Import this macro and pass it the interface that defines all of the environment variables you require to be present at runtime.
+4. Import this macro and pass it the interface that defines all of the environment variables you require to be present at runtime.

 ```ts
 // inside src/wrappedEnvVars.ts